JRodriguez012/IT1025/Lab6/readme.md

 ## Internet Security
 ### HTTP and Client-Server Model
-Hypertext Transfer Protocol (HTTP) is a protocol used for viewing web pages.
+Hypertext Transfer Protocol (HTTP) is a protocol used for viewing web pages on the internet.
+The client requests a web page from a server by typing a domain in the browser in which http:// is then added to the beginning of the domain.
+The server then sends the information to view the web page back to the client.
+In HTTP, all information is sent in clear text.
 ### Protocols for Secure HTTP

 ## Securing your Web Browser